YourthYQ/Notebook-UCLA_CS35L/Low-level Debugging.md

 ## Valgrind

-You can run a program called Valgrind on any program, no special compilation flags:
+You can run a program called Valgrind on any program, no special compilation flags: <br />
+And you are not running on the source code, but the program itself.

 ```shell
 valgrind emacs